ibm-messaging/mq-docker/README.md

 By default the image will start the IBM MQ Web Console that allows you to administer your Queue Manager running on your container.
 When the web console has been started, you can access it by opening a web browser and navigating to https://<Container IP>:9443/ibmmq/console.
 Where <Container IP> is replaced by the IP address of your running container.

-When you navigate to this page you may be presented by a security exception warning.
-This happens because by default the web console creates a self-signed certificate to use for the HTTPS operations.
+When you navigate to this page you may be presented with a security exception warning.
+This happens because, by default, the web console creates a self-signed certificate to use for the HTTPS operations.
 This certificate is not trusted by your browser and has an incorrect distinguished name.

 If you chose to accept the security warning, you will be presented with the login menu for the IBM MQ Web Console.
 The default login for the console is:

 * **User:** admin
-* **Password:** admin
+* **Password:** passw0rd

 If you wish to change the password for the admin user, this can be done using the `MQ_ADMIN_PASSWORD` environment variable.
 If you supply a PKCS#12 keystore using the `MQ_TLS_KEYSTORE` environment variable, then the web console will be configured to use the certificate inside the keystore for HTTPS operations.